AndresFPineros/docker-psl-rampup/README.md

 ## Considerations
-1. Even though the Ramp Up can be ran from a Windows or a Linux Machine, we'll focus on Linux Containers because they are widely used compared to Windows Containers and are probably what most projects in cloud environments.
+1. Even though the Ramp Up can be ran from a Windows or a Linux Machine, we'll focus on Linux Containers because they are widely used compared to Windows Containers and are probably what most projects in cloud environments use.

 2. There's plenty information about Docker out there and we want you to take advantage of it.
 This Ramp Up isn't the only source of information you should use, this is mainly a guide for you to know which are the relevant aspects of Docker and the order in which they should be learned.
 To promote exploring new sources of information, the guide contains several references to sites like Katakoda and Pluralsight that we consider important.